Managing sustainable buildings

 Working with occupiers

-As occupiers move into their space, our building management team ensures that their systems are fully integrated with our landlord-operated systems.
+As occupiers move into their space, our Occupier and Property Services team ensures that their systems are fully integrated with our landlord-operated systems.
 By following a soft landings process, our design team is available post-handover, to address any issues as occupiers install their systems.
-We also fully brief our building management team on the sustainability features of our properties.
+We also fully brief our Occupier Services team on the sustainability features of our properties.